Meet Elephant Herd Matriarch Renee & Her New Son – Baby Elephant Name

 new baby elephant“Toledo Zoo’s Elephant Herd Grows with Arrival of Newborn Calf…

 “The Toledo Zoo is thrilled to announce the birth of a healthy baby elephant, born to African elephant, Renee.
-The male calf, weighing 266 pounds, was welcomed into the Tembo Trail exhibit on February 17, 2024.”
+The male calf weighed 266 pounds.
+He was welcomed into the Tembo Trail exhibit on February 17, 2024.”

 This new addition to the Toledo Zoo is the result of a successful and sophisticated artificial insemination process.
 They worked closely with the Elephant Species Survival Plan.
 The Zoo chose Titan from Sedgwick County Zoo in Wichita, Kansas, as the father.